 My name is Jason H. Moore, Ph.D. and I am a retro computer and retro gaming enthusiast.
 As a kid in the 1970s and 1980s, I had an Atari 2600 Video Computer System (VCS) followed by an Atari 400 and then an Atari 800 home computer.
 I learned to program in BASIC and dabbled with Pilot and Assembly.
 I found the Atari systems to be very inspiring and my experience with them set up a lifelong interest in computer science and informatics that set the stage for my career as a biomedical informatician and computational geneticist.
-I am currently Director of the Penn Institute for Biomedical Informatics and the Computational Genetics Laboratory where I work in the areas of artificial intelligence and automated machine learning.
-I am involved in a variety of different projects including a big study of type I and II diabetes.
+I am currently Chair of the Department of Computational Biomedicine at Cedars-Sinai Medical Center in Los Angeles where I work in the areas of data science, health informatics, artificial intelligence, and automated machine learning.
 Here is my new biomedical informatics podcast.
 I am @moorejh on twitter.

 I am having tons of fun revisiting these old systems today.
 A list of some of the hardware I own can be found on my Atari Age profile.
 I have also tried my hand at developing a retro edutainment game called Gene Medic in assembly language for the Atari 2600.
 My goal with this web page is to share some of the fun I am having in the hopes that it will make it easy for others to carry out fun projects with their old systems.
 Enjoy!